Maintaining our positive academic momentum

 - Strengthening investments inline with the Strategic Framework, such as supporting the Black Excellence Coalition Fund, Grow Your Own diversity hiring strategies, and increasing opportunities for youth of color and women like the Early College STEM Academy.

-Local resources would help stabilize budget and maintain academic momentum while continuing disciplined budget process.
+Local resources would help stabilize the budget and maintain academic momentum while continuing disciplined budget process.

-The estimated cost of the operating revenue to exceed the revenue limit is $8 million beginning in the 2020-21 school year; an additional $8 million beginning in the 2021-22 school year (for a total of $16 million); an additional $10 million beginning in the 2022-23 school year (for a total of $26 million); and an additional $10 million in 2023-24 school year (for a total of $36 million) and thereafter.
+In fall 2020, the school board put forth an operating referendum model for the community to consider that would allow the board to exceed the revenue limit, with $8 million beginning in the 2020-21 school year; an additional $8 million beginning in the 2021-22 school year (for a total of $16 million); an additional $10 million beginning in the 2022-23 school year (for a total of $26 million); and an additional $10 million in 2023-24 school year (for a total of $36 million) and thereafter.
+The average impact on homeowner was $87 per year which is an incremental $87 increase over 4 years.